 What are Post-Graduate (Post-Grad) Programs?

-- Ontario Colleges offer post-graduate programs (also known as post-diploma programs) for students who have already completed a university or college degree or diploma.
+- Ontario Colleges provide post-graduate programs, also known as post-diploma programs, for individuals who have already earned a university or college degree or diploma.

-- These are relatively short programs (usually 1-2 years of full-time study) offering intensive training and practical experience in specific career areas.
+- These are relatively short programs (typically 1-2 years of full-time study) provide intensive training and practical experience in specific career fields.

 1. Why Would I Want to Complete a Post-Graduate Program?

-2. Are There Benefits to Post-Grad Programs over Graduate School Programs?
+2. Are There Benefits of Post-Grad Programs vs. Graduate School?

 3. What Are the Admission Requirements?